 As a measure of direct impact, not all organizations may require an identical set of core competencies.
 The theory holds for large projects, but this does foreshadow a brighter future for those who utilize tests based on psychometric research within these subtleties.

 Models are something built to represent phenomena closest to reality.
 Some may resemble simulator or real-world physical or roleplayed situations, while others a meager job description.
 Both categorically fall into branches of models, albeit differently.

-A competency model could, by definition, resemble a descriptive tool that identifies competencies required to operate within a specific role – industry, organization, occupation, or job.
+By definition, a competency model resembles a descriptive tool that identifies competencies required to operate within a specific role – industry, organization, occupation, or job.
 It is a behavioral job description that is best described by each occupational function and job.

-By standardizing the development criteria, it becomes easy to bring coherence and structure to the performance management function.
+Standardizing the development criteria makes it easy to bring coherence and structure to the performance management function.

 Some of the best companies manage this, utilizing culture to unify employees in decentralized corporate environments.

 These are easier to identify with competency models, enabling the development of comprehensive learning plans that encompass broad perspectives across learning platforms outside traditional norms.